etleap/terraform-provider-etleap/docs/data-sources/pipeline.md

 Read-Only:

 - `connection_id` (String) The universally unique identifier for the source.
 - `excel_sheet_name` (String) The name of the Excel sheet to read from matched Excel files.
-Only applicable when fileNameFilter is specified.
+Only applicable when fileNameFilter is specified, or, for sources that support globbing, when globPattern is specified.
 When set, all matched Excel files will be read from this sheet instead of the default first sheet.
 - `file_name_filter` (String) Regular expression matching the names of the files to be processed by this pipeline.
 A single value for `paths` is required when `fileNameFilter` is specified.
 - `files_can_change` (Boolean) Etleap can check whether files that were already processed have changed.
 If the file has changed, then Etleap fetches the new file and removes the old file's data in the destination and adds the changed data. <br> This can only be enabled when `newFileBehavior` is set to `APPEND`.
 Defaults to `false`.
 - `glob_pattern` (String) A glob pattern to be used as a path.
 Either `globPattern` or `paths` must be specified, but not both.